Prapthi564/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App.md

 ## Lab objective

-You will be able to complete the following exercises:
+You will be able to complete the following exercise:

 + Exercise 1: Create Visits Canvas app